Conserving T-matrix theory of superconductivity: Multiple scattering approach

-We note that here we identify the channel via energy and momentum $Q\equiv(\omega,{\bf Q})$.
-In Ref.~\cite{Lipavsky08} the channel was identified only via momentum $\bf Q$ what applies only to non-retarded interactions and leads to slightly different results.
-In particular, the identification of a channel via momentum does not provide a two-particle Green function symmetric with respect to interchange of the upper and lower lines.
-The theory in Ref.~\cite{Lipavsky08} thus does not satisfy the condition (B) and it is not conserving in the Baym-Kadanoff sense.
+Finally we want to comment on the relation of the RSC theory to the derivation in \olcite{Lipavsky08}.
+Here we identify the mode via energy and momentum $Q\equiv(\omega,{\bf Q})$.
+In \olcite{Lipavsky08} the mode was identified only via momentum ${\bf Q}$, which applies only to non-retarded interactions and leads to different results.

+In particular, the identification of a mode via momentum does not provide a two-particle Green function symmetric with respect to interchange of the upper and lower lines.
+The theory in \olcite{Lipavsky08} thus does not satisfy the condition \eqref{ct5} of Baym and Kadanoff and cannot be converted into a more convenient form with restricted self-consistent Green functions in the closed loop.